vegaprotocol/vega/integration/README.md

 The `Scenario` keyword should describe the tested case of the command, and, thus, should never be empty.

-A file can contain multiple scenarios, iff they test the same feature.
+A file can contain multiple scenarios if they test the same feature.
 Unrelated tests should live in a dedicated file.

 If the feature to be tested is order cancellation, we could have: